-FORREST looks about him and sees nothing.
+FORREST looks about him.
 The lot is eerily empty.
 FORREST notices that the hood of his Ford is slightly ajar and a hot anger returns to his face and a familiar wind howls in his head.
 He looks down at HOPHEAD TWO.